 Tech in a Very Cold Place

-A former Soviet science center is a hotbed of software innovation
+A former Soviet science center is a hotbed

 TIME PASSES SLOWLY in Novosibirsk.
 In front of the opera house on Red Prospect, skateboard kids skid off the plinth of the Lenin statue, chewing on Afghan nuswar, which calibrates the brain to a low buzz.
 Rusted auto husks and the tilting chimneys of roadside hovels appear to have slouched into poses over many decades.
 At the boat hotel on the Ob River, the cook does not hurry with the kasha.
 The capital of Siberia, Russia's third-largest city, Novosibirsk in winter offers few explicit charms.